chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 }
 ```

-You are encouraged to implement Bubble Sort using other Loop Control Variable definition, for example, the Variant-Based definition and you will gain more insight into the importance of choosing a good definition.
+You are encouraged to implement Bubble Sort using other Loop Control Variable definition, for example, the Variant-Based definition and you will gain more insight into how the choice of loop variable can impact the clarity and difficulty of the implementation.

 #### Optimization

 How to optimize Bubble Sort?
 - Recall that we partition the entire array into a sorted subarray and an unsorted subarray.
 As part of the outer loop invariant, we are certain that the sorted subarray is indeed sorted.
-- But in fact, during the loop, at some point, the unsorted subarray could also be sorted, because we have done work to fix the pairs in the wrong order, or perhaps it's originally sorted.
-In our graphical example, the whole array is already sorted when $i=3$, but terminates when $i=5$.
+- However, it’s possible that at some point during execution, the unsorted portion becomes sorted as well, because we have done work to fix the pairs in the wrong order, or perhaps it's originally partially sorted.
+In our graphical example, the whole array is already sorted when $i=3$, but continued until until $i=5$.
 - Recall the second part of the outer loop invariant: MAX($a[0...i-1]$)<=MIN($a[i...n-1]$).
-This implies that if the unsorted subarray is also sorted, then the entire array is sorted, and we can terminate the algorithm without executing the rest of the loop, which will swap no elements in the unsorted subarray anymore.
+This implies that if the unsorted subarray is sorted, then the entire array is sorted, and we can safely terminate the algorithm without executing the rest of the loop, which will swap no elements in the unsorted subarray anymore.
-- So the key of optimization falls upon whether we can easily identify that the unsorted subarray is already sorted.
-If you take a look at the method `isSorted()` in the Property-Based Testing section, you will likely notice that it's strikingly similar to the inner loop of Bubble Sort: if there are no pairs are in wrong order, then the entire subarray is sorted.
+- So the key to optimization falls upon whether we can easily identify that the unsorted subarray is already sorted.
+If you take a look at the method `isSorted()` in the Property-Based Testing section, you will likely notice it's strikingly similar to the inner loop of Bubble Sort: *it checks for any adjacent pair out of order.
+If none are found, the subarray is sorted*.
-- Based on the above observation, we can keep track of an additional boolean variable `swapped` which acts as a flag whether any swapping takes place in the inner loop, and if it's false after the inner loop terminates, according to our analysis, we can safely terminate the algorithm.
+- Based on the above observation, we can introduce and keep track of an additional boolean variable `swapped` which acts as a flag of whether any swapping takes place in the inner loop, and if it's false after the inner loop terminates, according to our analysis, we can safely terminate the algorithm.
-- Although on average and worst the time complexity is the same as the original version, in the best case where input array is already sorted, the complexity is O(n).
-In reality it would run faster when the input array is partially sorted.
+- Although on average and worst the time complexity is the same as the original version, in the best case where input array is already sorted, the complexity is $O(n)$.
+In practice it would run faster when the input array is partially sorted.

 ```java
 void bubbleSortOptimized(int[] a) {